burlistic/Pixyll/_posts/2016-02-22-convince-your-boss-developer-conference.md

 ## YowWest specific details

-YowWest is a local conference, the only one if it’s kind in Perth.
+YowWest is a local conference, the only one if its kind in Perth.
 This means it is very costs effective as there are no travel or accommodation costs.
 For $395 I can the opportunity to attend this great conference.